iotaledger/identity.rs/documentation/docs/workflow.md

 Additionally, we may release `dev` versions separately for both bindings and the core Rust library.
 These releases are meant as a preview of upcoming versions.
 For example, if the current version is `1.2.3` with the tag `v1.2.3`, we may release `v1.3.0-dev.1` which is then superseded by the actual `1.3.0` release.

-To create a release, perform the following steps:
+You should follow these steps to create a release:

 1. Ensure all the changes you want to release are on the `dev` branch.
 2. Select the appropriate GitHub Actions workflow, e.g. `Rust Create Release PR`.